You have 0 product(s) in your cart.

 Check with us about the gear you need for this course.

-TecRec prerequisites vary (see individual course descriptions), but the following applies to anyone interested in technical diving.
+TecRec prerequisites vary (see individual course descriptions), but the following applies to anyone interested in tecl diving.
 You must be

 - 18 years or older